 What is the legend of the Jyotirlinga:?

 The legend of the Jyotirlinga states that during their exile, the Pandavas built their hermitage in a forest in this region.
 The cows from their hermitage drank the water from the nearby river and released milk into the river.
 Bhima noticed this one day and informed Yudhistra.

 The Pandavas felt that some great God must be residing in this river and they began to remove the water.
 Beyond a point the water was boiling hot and Bhima struck the river thrice with his mace.
 Then blood started oozing from the spot and a brilliant Linga emerged.
 Yudhistra then built the temple and installed the Jyotirlinga.

 The boon gave them the power to shift the entire forest to an island.
-From there, the demons continued to harass the hermits and imprisoned them along with Supriya, a devotee of Lord Shiva.
-Supriya invoked the powerful Rudra mantra along with the prisoners and Lord Shiva appeared to kill the demons.
+Even from there, the demons continued to harass the hermits and imprisoned them along with Supriya, a devotee of Lord Shiva.
+Then Supriya invoked the powerful Rudra mantra along with the prisoners and Lord Shiva appeared to kill the demons.